TheGeekOnSkates/breakaway-basic/notes.md

 # Buggz! :D

+* Sometimes, running programs in program mode hangs Breakaway BASIC.
+For example, in build.bas, if the build SUCCEEDS (not if it FAILS), it works as expected... and then freezes.
+The program runs fine, but then Breakaway BASIC gets "stuck".  idk why, doesn't make sense, so there must be a bug... somewhere... somehow... stupid.
+And yes, I realize I'm using Breakaway BASIC to *compile* Breakaway BASIC (which is both awesome and ridiculous) but I've seen it with other programs too.
+I'm just mentioning it because it's an example I can reproduce. :D
 * Looking at other BASICs, I notice mine doesn't show the prompt nearly often enough; like if I do "10 PRINT whatever" I get no prompt, but anything else in direct mode gives me a prompt.
 Maybe give that a closer look (take the prompts out of run_program and put them back in main or something)
 * Not a bug per se, but still a thing I'd like to change: CHR$ (and probably ASC) don't suport expressions, variables etc. - just numbers or strings.
 * See math.c on why I currently have to replace functions _after_ replacing variables.
 Unlike the next one, this bug makes perfect sense (all variables are letters A-Z, all BASIC functions are made up of those letters, so ROWS() becomes 0000() if I call replace_vars first.)